JupiterJesus/SwitchManager/SwitchManager/Readme.md

 format that means any title can be identified as DLC, and you can always find the base title for a piece of DLC.
 Checking this box does not hide titles that aren't DLC, it just allows them to be displayed.
 Unchecking the box hides all DLC.
 This box is by default NOT CHECKED when the app starts, so DLC is not visible without first checking the box.

+Games - Check this to allow Games to appear.
+This is self-explanatory, and you'll probably want this checked most of the time.
+Checking this box does not hide titles that aren't Games, it just allows them to be displayed.
+Unchecking the box hides all Games.
+This box is by default CHECKED when the app starts, so Games are visible.

 Owned - Check this to allow "Owned" titles to appear.
 This means any title whose State is "Owned" or "On Switch".
 It does not include "Downloaded" titles.
 If the title is on your disk and has a valid rom path, it will still not appear as owned unless the State is set to Owned or On Switch.